Trim, County Meath: Trim Poetry Festival

 Trim Poetry Festival began in March 2019 and was organised by Boyne Writers' Group.
 During the festival Boyne Berries, a journal of poetry and short fiction, was published on the occasion of its 25th issue.
 The winner of Trim Poetry Competition 2019 was also announced.
 The Festival will return again in March 2020 and is being organised by a festival committee of Boyne Writers' Group members including Michael Farry, Orla Fay, Frances Browne, Barbara Flood, Anne Crinion, Tom Dredge and Sinéad MacDevitt.

 Royal Meath Show

 The Royal Meath Show takes place annually in Porchfield on the first Sunday in September each year.
 1929 was the first show.
 The main events of this agricultural show are judging cattle, sheep, goats, horses, dogs and home industries.
 The Artisan Area includes a cookery demonstration by a celebrity Chef, an Artisan Food Area, and an Artisan Craft Area.
 The Meath Environmental Network have talks on many environmental issues.
 The Heritage Demo Area includes wool weaving, hand shearing, knitting, milking the cow, making butter, basket weaving and many more.
 The Royal Bee Association have their annual show, there is also a vintage display.

+Púca Festival

+Púca Festival is held over the Halloween season in Trim and Athboy, with tours to Hill of Ward (Tlachtga in Irish).

+Halloween has its origin in the ancient Irish festival of Samhain, marking the end of the harvest and the beginning of Winter.
+According to Irish mythology, Samhain was a time when the 'doorways' to the Otherworld opened, allowing supernatural beings and the souls of the dead to come into our world and "was essentially a festival for the dead".

+During medieval times, Tlachtga was the site of great festivals, including one at which winter fires or bone fires (Tine Cnámh) were lit at Samhain, It is associated with the figure Tlachtga, a druidess in Irish mythology who is said to have given birth to triplets on the hill.

+From the website: "Púca celebrates Ireland as the birthplace of Halloween with an authentic, immersive, and otherworldly festival.
+Vibrant, fun, and contemporary in feel but strongly rooted in tradition, Working in partnership with Irish artists, seanchaí storytellers, and the local community the Púca Festival will showcase the best in contemporary Irish music, spectacle, and performance over four days and nights in Ireland’s Ancient East, breathing life into old traditions and forging new connections to our roots through performance, craft and culture.
+This immersive festival brings ancient traditions to life through music, fire, stories and mischief in the historic towns of Athboy and Trim, where Halloween began over 2,000 years ago."

+Púca Festival includes a procession through Trim, styled in 2025 as 'The Gathering of the Spirits', and 'Lighting of the Samhain Fire' in Athboy.